marksteve/dotcom/about.md

 ---
 title: About
-description: Work and contact information
+description: I like building things with wood and the web as my medium.
 ---

 ## Work